[Beginner Driver’s Guide] Should You Buy a New or Used Car? | Car Purchase Procedure | Things to Note When Buying a Car

 |

-What’s the safest way to buy a new car/used car?
+Where is the safest place to buy a car?

-Should I buy a petrol-powered, electric, or hybrid vehicle?
+Should you buy a petrol car, electric car, or hybrid car?

 |